Sidi Bashir Mosque

-Sidi Bashir Mosque is a former mosque in the city of Ahmedabad, Gujarat, India.
+The Sidi Bashir Mosque is a former Sufi mosque, now in partial ruins, in Ahmedabad, in the state of Gujarat, India.
 Only the central gateway and two minarets survive; they are known as the Jhulta Minar or Shaking Minarets.
+The structure is a Monument of National Importance.

+The Jhulta Minar, a part of the Siddi Bashir Mosque, is an engineering marvel of Indo-Islamic architecture built in 1461 CE.
+The three-storey tall structure, with intricate designs on each minaret, is famous for its built-in quality of swaying to the minimum force applied to its uppermost arc.
+A gentle shaking of either minaret results in the vibration of the other minaret after a few seconds, though the connecting passage remains free of any vibration.
+This unconventional structure is a mystery, unsolved by engineers.
+According to popular belief, the Jhulta Minar was built to receive early signals of earthquakes.

 History

 The mosque is believed to have been constructed either by Sidi Bashir, a slave of Sultan Ahmed Shah, or by Malik Sarang, a noble in the court of Mahmud Begada, another Sultan of Gujarat.
-It has been dated to 1452, although the style and material of the minarets point to the close of Mahmud Begada's reign (1511) or later.
-The body of the building was destroyed in 1753 during the war between the Marathas and the Mughal governor of Gujarat; only two minarets and the arched central gateway connecting them remain.
+Construction was dated from 1452, although the style and material of the minarets point to the close of Mahmud Begada's reign in 1511, or later.
+The body of the building was destroyed in 1753 during the war between the Marathas and Jawān Mard Khān, Mughal governor of Gujarat; only two minarets and the arched central gateway connecting them remain.